Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Two-photon exchange

-assumes that the sum of their terms $\delta{}_{Z1}$ and $\delta{}_{Z3}$ \cite{Ji:2014:FewBodySyst} of the nuclear polarizability matches the elastic Friar moment contribution exactly.
+uses the sum of their terms $\delta{}_{Z1}$ and $\delta{}_{Z3}$ \cite{Ji:2014:FewBodySyst} as an approximation for the elastic Friar moment contribution.
 This approach has recently made impressive progress.
 However, compared to the following options below, the uncertainty is still rather large.
 Note, that in the isotope shift (Sec.\,\ref{sec:isoShift}), a large part of this uncertainty cancels.